aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 ## Step 3: Designing my `basic_coin` module<span id="Step3"><span>

 In this section, we are going to design a module implementing a basic coin and balance interface, where coins can be minted and transferred between balances held under different addresses.

+> NOTE: The coin and balance interfaces are for illustration of Move concepts only.
+Aptos uses a different, richer coin type contained in the Aptos framework.

 The signatures of the public Move function are the following: